Skip to Content

 Once they are properly dried out, you are ready to store your pepper seeds for several months (or even years!) until it is time to plant.

-Save Seeds in Sealed Container
+Save Seeds in a Sealed Container

 If you plan to store your seeds for an extended period of time, keeping a food-grade desiccant packet inside can help keep the seeds fully dry.
-Buy some on Amazon.

 Labeled and Stored Seeds